 Back to the typical “Desayuno paisa”…

 2. Arepa de maíz con mantequilla — Corn arepa with butter.
-An arepa is a tortilla made from ground corn dough and it’s miles popular in both Colombia and Venezuela.
+An arepa is a tortilla made from ground corn dough, and it’s miles popular in both Colombia and Venezuela.

-Three.
-Questo — a white, very clean, soft cheese.
+3. Questo — a white, very clean, soft cheese.

-Five.
-“Salchicha” (sausage) or “Chorizo” (spicy sausage) or a slice of “Carne Asada” (grilled meat).
+5. “Salchicha” (sausage) or “Chorizo” (spicy sausage) or a slice of “Carne Asada” (grilled meat).
 And the grilled meat can be a choice of either “vaca, Puerco o Pollo” (beef, pork or chicken).

-6. Café con leche (Coffee with milk) or “chocolate” (hot chocolate) or “jugo” (juice).
+6. Café con Leche (Coffee with milk) or “chocolate” (hot chocolate), or “jugo” (juice).

-In an eating place, this “Desayuno” (breakfast) prices approximately 6.000 or 7.000 Colombian pesos.
-About $3.00 or $three.50 The U.S.
+IThis”Desayuno” (breakfast) prices approximately 6.000 or 7.000 Colombian pesos.
+In an eating place, About $3.00 or $three.50 The U.S.

-By the way, this morning I cooked a standard “Desayuno paisa” for me and my “novia” (female friend).
+By the way, this morning, I cooked a standard “Desayuno paisa” for me and my “novia” (female friend).
 As common, I skipped the “arepa” and positioned multiple slices of “pan” (bread) within the “testator” (toaster) and made “tostada” (toast).

 I instructed her someday that I am going to cook dinner her a “Desayuno” Gringo-style: